mmeendez8/mmeendez8.github.io/_posts/2021-11-29-cnn-vs-transformers.md

 vit.eval()
 ```

-You can check the [official documentation](https://huggingface.co/docs/transformers/model_doc/vit#transformers.ViTModel) to see how we can use `output_attentions` parameter to get the attentions tensors of all attention layers.
+You can check the [official documentation](https://huggingface.co/docs/transformers/model_doc/vit#transformers.ViTModel){:target="_blank"}{:rel="noopener noreferrer"} to see how we can use `output_attentions` parameter to get the attentions tensors of all attention layers.
 Attention rollout code would consist on:

 ```python